AudreyyFortune/Julia_projet/README.md

-# Julia project : Compare the Julia and Python programming language in Biology.
+# Julia project : Compare the Julia programming language to Python and R programming languages in Biology.

 #### By : Audrey Fortune
 #### Cursus : M2 Bioinformatique
 -----------------

 ## Description
-Dans le cadre du .....
-( à compléter )
+The aim of this project is to carry out the analysis of protein structures (sequence alignment, contact card, etc.). <br/>
+***Initiation to Julia*** : Here, we are going to compare the following programming languages : Python, R, Julia.

 ## Required
 - Python 3.8
 - Julia 1.5
+- R 4.0
-- Jupyter Notebook
+- Jupyter / Jupyterlab notebook

 ## Packages
 ????